 It’s clear not enough has been done and we'll continue to listen to girls and be led by them so that all schools are safe and equal, and girls and young women get the education they deserve.

 Advocate short film

-Katie, one of our Advocates, made this short film on sexual harassment in school.
+Katie, one of our Advocates, made this short film in 2017 on sexual harassment in school.
 She went on to win The John Bryne Award.